Alcohol Detox Services

 Occasionally, the prescription medication Antabuse (generic name disulfiram) may be used for brief periods to help patients through the withdrawal.
 Like Librium or any other medication-assisted detox and rehabilitation, Antabuse should only be used to help patients maintain sobriety while receiving other forms of supportive and psychological treatment.
 Librium, Antabuse and other medication-assisted detox and rehabilitation prescription without other forms of recovery-sensitive supportive and therapy treatment is flirting with death.

-Medication assisted detoxification with a detox-dispensed medicine such as Librium is a must with alcohol dependence.
+Medication assisted detoxification with a detox-dispensed medicine such as Librium is a must for alcohol dependence.
 On the other hand, Librium without an alcohol dependence recovery therapy program is a grave disservice.

 Medical detoxification with a concurrent alcohol dependence recovery therapy program is your ticket to ride sustained-recovery, as long as you leave the driving to the pros.
 Rely on trained medical professionals to help you through out the detox process, and you will be successful.